fusioncharts/dev_centre_docs/getting-started/php/install-using-php.md

 ![Js Folder Structure]({% site.baseurl %}/gif/js-folder-structure.gif)

-> It is recommended that you copy the `js` folder from fusioncharts-suite-xt to your project's JavaScript folder.
+> It is recommended that you copy the files of the `js` folder from fusioncharts-suite-xt to your project folder.

 * The download package also contains **php-fusioncharts.php** file under `fusioncharts-suite-xt > integrations > php` folder.
 This folder will also contain PHP-FusionCharts native Export Handlers.
 The folder structure is shown below: